mrkamel/cassandra_store/README.md

   column :domain, :text, partition_key: true
 ```

-tells CassandraRecord that your partition key is comprised of the `user` column
+tells CassandraStore that your partition key is comprised of the `user` column
 as well as the `domain` column.
 For more information regarding partition keys
 and the data model of cassandra, please check out the cassandra docs.
 Afterwards,
 the clustering/sorting key is specified via: